JoepGeevers/MagicMessagebus/README.md

              /* your stuff goes here */
          }

-2. Publish that message
+2. Publish that message anywhere in your code

+       var messagebus = new MagicMessagebus();
        messagebus.Publish(new HelloWorld());

-3. Subcribe to that message
+3. Subcribe to that message anywhere in your code (static though)

        public static void Subscribe(HelloWorld message)
        {